 • Dr Amjad Umar, Director and Chief Architect (ICT4SIDS Partnership), Professor and Director of ICT Program, Harrisburg University; Adjunct Professor of Telecommunications, University of Pennsylvania; Fulbright Senior Specialist on ICT, • Robert St Thomas, President, GTG Services; IBM Corporation (retired); Senior Advisor, ICT4SIDS; • Dr John Kenerson, Director, World Hypertension Action Group (Whag); Senior Advisor, ICT4SIDS; Co-Founder, Colleagues in Care; •Dr John Steffens, Assistant Vice Provost Emeritus and Executive Director, Public Service Institute, The University of Oklahoma, • NGE Solutions Team (Kamran Khalid, Nauman Javed, Adnan Javed, Hannan Dawood, Abdul Qadir, and Arslan Dawood)

 We greatly appreciate the support from Harrisburg University (Management and Technical Staff).
-Emmanuel Amos (Nigeria), Paul Haye (Jamaica), John Mwaipopo (Tanzania), and many other Points of Contacts (POCs) and Subject Matter Experts (SMEs)
+Emmanuel Amos, Chief Software Architect/Ceo, Programos Software Group (Nigeria), Paul Haye (Jamaica), John Mwaipopo (Tanzania), and many other Points of Contacts (POCs) and Subject Matter Experts (SMEs)

 A Conceptual View of SPACE